devkovmtl/devops_docker_nodejs/README.md

 `docker compose -f .\docker-compose.yml -f .\docker-compose.dev.yml down -v`

 To communicate between service we can use name of service instead of ip address

+In order to scale up the container we pass the flag --scale `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --scale node-app=2`